waltmo147/GHSAB-Website/documents/design-plan.md

 [Describe here what you plan to do for your PHP Interactivity requirement.]

+To allow the admin to edit the content of the web pages we will have a separate /login.php page that will allow someone with admin credentials to login and then change the content of the site.
+The admin credentials will be stored in a database (password hashed) and then checked against the POST input coming from the login screen

+To allow users to submit an application to join the advisory board we will utilize the php mail function and have the user fill out a form that will be used to construct the arguments for the mail function.
+The user inputs will be filtered appropriately so that the site does not become vulnerable to attacks/exploits

+The content of our website will be stored in a sqlite database and will be queried to display the appropriate data

+We will use GET requests for the Events page so that users can see events after a certain date

 ## Milestone 2, Part II: Sketches, Navigation & Wireframes

 ### Sketches